-21. IRC's positions, that homemaker services may not be provided for a developmentally disabled child living with his family or that such services may not be provided because they do not exclusively benefit the consumer, are belied by the explicit language of Welfare and Institutions Code section 4685.
-That section states that homemaker services may be provided for a consumer who is a developmentally disabled child living with his family.
-Homemaker services are listed in section 4685, subdivision (c)(1), as a means to "assist families that are caring for their children at home" with the goal of keeping the developmentally disabled child living at home with his family.
-Homemaker services to assure a clean and organized home environment clearly benefit a developmentally disabled child living with his family.
+27. IRC's positions, that homemaker services may not be provided for a developmentally disabled child living with her family or that such services may not be provided because they do not exclusively benefit the consumer, are belied by the explicit language of Welfare and Institutions Code section 4685.
+That section states that homemaker services may be provided for a consumer who is a developmentally disabled child living with her family.
+Homemaker services are listed in section 4685, subdivision (c)(1), as a means to "assist families that are caring for their children at home" with the goal of keeping the developmentally disabled child living at home with her family.
+Homemaker services to assure a clean and organized home environment clearly benefit a developmentally disabled child living with her family.
 Further, similar to respite, providing homemaker services helps alleviate the stress of caring for a developmentally disabled child, which is also beneficial to the child.

 In the present case, where claimant's parents are caring for four children, three of whom are developmentally disabled, providing homemaker services would likely be more beneficial than having three respite workers playing with their phones and/or coloring while claimant's mother struggles to help her four children do their homework.
-While the personal attendant services may be helpful in teaching the children how to pick up after themselves and help with household chores, 12-year-old children with homework and deficits to deal with cannot be expected to handle all the household duties.
+While the personal attendant services may be helpful in teaching the children how to pick up after themselves and help with household chores, 12year-old children with homework and deficits to deal with cannot be expected to handle all the household duties.
 While a parent of a non-disabled child would be responsible for household duties, this is an extraordinary situation, involving three developmentally disabled children, all the same age, in the same household, with a fourth younger sibling, a stay at home mother who suffers from debilitating medical conditions, and a father who works full time.
-Under these circumstances, IRC should fund homemaker services to help claimant's parents keep a clean and orderly home.
-17 and claimant's attendance at diabetes camp is denied.
-IRC shall not be required to fund diabetes camp.
+Under these circumstances, IRC should fund homemaker services to help claimant's parents keep a clean and orderly home.22